condormozoo-000/hello-condor/README.md

 call me condor, and let me call you honey :*

-i like :music: :drum: :coffee: :pizza: :dance:
+i like :drum: :coffee: :pizza: :dancer: